cpb/sexp_cli_tools/README.md

     - Try a betterspecs.org style nested describe focusing on the `#method_name` capture data
       - 2 failures and 1 error
       - the error is because of `nil` return `NoMethodError`
-  - [ ] Expirement with `Sexp::Matcher#/` and see what we can find in the returned/yielded data.
+  - [x] Expirement with `Sexp::Matcher#/` and see what we can find in the returned/yielded data.
     - Is an empty `MatchCollection` falsey?
       - Replace the call to `MATCHER.satisfy?(sexp)` with `MATCHER / sexp`
-        - ...
+        - An empty `MatchCollection` is not falsey
+        - Change the `if ... satisfy?` to `unless ... / ... empty?`
     - What is the first element of the collection if the `Sexp::Matcher` is only looking any sub-tree with a call to super?
       - Replace the `SexpMatchData.new(:some_method)` with a call to `binding.pry` and investigate
       - `MountainBike`